 - Weight gain

 - Dry skin and hair

-“The TSH is a pituitary hormone that stimulates the thyroid gland.
-So when the thyroid hormone levels are low, you will have an increase in TSH, because your body is trying to stimulate the thyroid to make more thyroid hormone,” Dr. Reddy explains.
+“The TSH is a pituitary hormone that stimulates the thyroid gland,” Dr. Reddy said.
+“When thyroid hormone levels are low, you will have an increase in TSH, because your body is trying to stimulate the thyroid to make more thyroid hormone.”